cloe-lang/doc/overview/concept.md

 As inputs are just queries to the outside of programs, they do not have to be evaluated always but only when necessary.
-What we want is only the way to gurantee that all effects are run eventually before programs finish.
+What we want is only the way to guarantee that all effects are run eventually before programs finish.

 ### Reactiveness without theory